 Bark (BARK)

-Bark is up against the odds.
-Its poor revenue growth shows demand is soft and its cash burn makes us question its business model.― StockStory Analyst Team
+Bark keeps us up at night.
+Its poor revenue growth shows demand is soft and its cash burn makes us question its business model.
+StockStory Analyst Team

 2. Summary